-Investigate the Exact Source of the Oil
+Investigate the Source of the Oil

-Before you buy any CBD oil, also called CBD hemp oil, you should fully investigate the source of the oil.
-By “source,” we mean exactly what types of hemp plants were used in the production of the oil and what were the conditions under which the plants were grown.
-High quality CBD oil, i.e. CBD oil that will give you the positive benefits you seek, will be extracted from “pharmaceutical grade” or “medicinal grade” hemp plants.
+Before you buy any CBD product, you should fully investigate the source of the oil.
+By “source,” we mean where the hemp plants that were extracted are from and used in the production of the oil, and what were the conditions under which the plants were grown.
+Quality CBD rich hemp oil, or the oil that will give you the most positive health benefits you seek, will be extracted from “pharmaceutical grade” or “medicinal grade” hemp plants.
 Further, these plants will be special cultivars of hemp that are grown specifically for the harvest of oil.

-Premium CBD is always extracted from the flowers and buds of the plant but NEVER from the stalk.
+Premium CBD is always extracted from the flowers and buds of the plant but RARELY from the stalk.
 In fact, the special cultivars used to produce pharmaceutical grade CBD oil do not even have a woody enough or big enough stalk for the industrial scale harvest of hemp fiber.

-Look For Full Spectrum Cannabinoids
+Look For Your Preferred Spectrum of Cannabinoids

 There’s Also Terpenes To Consider

-There also appears to be a synergistic benefit between different terpines and between terpines and cannabinoids.
+There also appears to be a synergistic benefit between different types of terpenes as well as between terpenes and cannabinoids like CBD.
 The early research on terpenes, chemical cousins to cannabinoids, has uncovered dozens of benefits from terpenes.
-Luckily, if you buy a high quality CBD oil that contains a full spectrum of naturally derived cannabinoids, it will also contain a full spectrum of terpenes!
+Luckily, if you buy a high quality hemp product that contains a full spectrum of naturally derived cannabinoids, it will also contain a full spectrum of terpenes!
 However, having said this, you should note that each variety of a pharmaceutical grade hemp plant contains a slightly different profile of cannabinoids and terpenes.

 Look For a Certificate of Analysis

-One of the many advantages to buying your CBD oil online is you are provided with much more information on a website than could ever fit on a product label.
+One of the many advantages to buying your CBD online, especially with us, is that you are provided with much more information on a website than could ever fit on a product label.
 When conducting search engine queries like, “CBD oil for sale,” be sure to review the website selling these products thoroughly.

-For example, SC Labs, based in Santa Cruz California, has earned the trust of CBD oil users.
-Thus, if this is the company that produced the certificate of analysis, and the report is readable and positive, it’s a very good sign that you’re dealing with a high quality CBD oil.
-Article about SC Labs
+For example, SC Labs, based in Santa Cruz California, has earned the trust of cannabis consumers around the country.
+Thus, if this is the company that produced the certificate of analysis, and the report is readable and positive, it’s a very good sign that you’re dealing with a quality CBD oil.

 Choosing the right CBD oil for sale can be the difference between a “placebo” and the “real McCoy!”
 It can also mean the difference between gaining a tiny benefit versus a life changing benefit.
-Bookmark this article so you can cute through the marketing hype and use it as a checklist on what to look for when you shop for CBD oil.
+Bookmark this article so you can cut through the marketing hype and use it as a checklist on what to look for when you shop for CBD oil.